E-backtesting: E-backtesting risk measures

-\begin{remark} The choice of $\alpha$ in the threshold $1/\alpha$ for e-processes has been discussed extensively in the literature; see \cite{Shafer2021, VovkWang2021, GrunwaldHeideETAL2020} and \cite{WangRamdas22}.
+\begin{remark} The choice of $\alpha$ in the threshold $1/\alpha$ for e-processes has been extensively discussed in the literature; see \cite{Shafer2021, VovkWang2021, GrunwaldHeideETAL2020} and \cite{WangRamdas22}.
 Theorem \ref{lem:Ville} only gives a minimal guarantee of type-I error $\alpha$, but the guarantee is actually much stronger, although not in terms of a provable smaller type-I error.
-In particular, it gives an \emph{anytime-valid} type-I error control, that is, validity under arbitrary stopping time and optional continuation.
+In particular, it gives an \emph{anytime-valid} type-I error control, that is, validity under arbitrary stopping times and optional continuation.
 The empirical type-I error is usually much smaller than $\alpha$ for a moderate sample size (see Section \ref{sec:sim_stu}), and it can be close to $\alpha$ for a very large sample size (see Section \ref{app:type1}).
 Choosing the threshold also depends on the objective of the backtest.
-The types of guarantee required from tests using e-values and p-values can be quite different in general.
-If the goal is for early warning and not a decisive rejection, as in financial regulation, then a threshold of $2$ or $5$ is very useful.
-If the goal is to reject the null with a provable type-I error of $\alpha$, as in the traditional setting, then a threshold of $1/\alpha$ should be chosen.
-In our simulation and empirical studies, we will use the thresholds $2$, $5$ and $10$, which roughly correspond to minor, substantial and strong evidence for e-values according to \cite{VovkWang2021}. \end{remark}
+E-value and p-value tests require different types of guarantee in general.
+If the goal is for early warning and not a decisive rejection, as in financial regulation, then a threshold $2$ or $5$ is useful.
+If the goal is to reject the null with a provable type-I error $\alpha$, as in the traditional setting, then a threshold $1/\alpha$ should be chosen.
+In our simulation and empirical studies, we will use the thresholds $2$, $5$ and $10$, which (although only with type-I error guarantee of 50\%, 20\% and 10\% by Theorem \ref{lem:Ville}) roughly correspond to minor, substantial and strong evidence for e-values according to \cite{VovkWang2021}. \end{remark}

-\begin{remark} Our framework of backtesting risk measures can be applied to a simpler hypothesis testing problem in a static setting.
-Suppose that $r$ and $z$ are fixed forecasts of risk measures $\rho:\M\to\R$ and $\phi:\M\to\R^d$, respectively, for some random variable $L$.
-Consider the following testing problem: